MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 For example, `srcUnitLength=1000` and `srcUnit=metre` indicates that integer positions in the source point cloud represent millimetres.

+### `--inputScale=REAL-VALUE`
+A scale factor applied to point positions in the source point cloud prior to integer conversion.
+The `inputScale` changes the length of the source unit vectors (as set by `srcUnitLength`).

+For example, a point cloud may have a unit vector representing 1 metre (`srcUnitLength=1`) and contain points with a resolution of 1000 points per metre.
+Since the codec can only represent integer positions, without input scaling, it is coded with a precision of one metre.
+Setting `inputScale=1000` will increase the precision to 1 millimetre.

 ### `--positionQuantizationScale=REAL-FACTOR`
 Prior to encoding, scale the point cloud geometry by multiplying each co-ordinate by the real *FACTOR* and rounding to integer precision.
 The